 A. Acid reflux, also called gastroesophageal reflux (GER), is one of the most common infant feeding problems, with around 25 percent of all babies experience some degree of it.
-GER can cause a range of conditions, from the mild (frequent, painless spitting up) to the severe (colic, abdominal pain, and frequent night waking).
+GER can cause a range of conditions, from the mild (frequent and painless spitting up) to the severe (colic, abdominal pain and frequent night waking).
 In fact, GER is one of the most common causes of so-called colic.

 To better appreciate GER feeding strategies, it helps to know the mechanics of the condition.
 Normally, a circular band of muscle, called the lower esophageal sphincter (LES), separates the stomach from the esophagus.
 After food enters the stomach, the LES contracts, acting like a one-way valve that closes and prevents the stomach contents and acids from regurgitating, or refluxing, back up into the esophagus.
 In some babies, the LES is temporarily immature, so it allows partially digested stomach contents and acids to be refluxed.
 This irritates the lining of the esophagus and causes the pain that adults term heartburn.

 If your baby has a more severe degree of reflux, your doctor may prescribe medicines that lessen the production of stomach acids.
 Most babies begin to outgrow the reflux between 6 and 9 months, the age at which they also start spending more time in the upright position, which itself lessens regurgitation.
 The following feeding and positioning tips will help minimize acid reflux.

 Keep your baby upright and quiet after feeding